Find your passion in literary art: immerse yourself in it, understand it, create it.

 Creative writing students practice an extensive study of literature along with the craft of writing.
 Pacific University’s workshop courses are small, intensive and geared toward the practice of craft.
 With the guidance and support of our writing professors, students write extensively in a variety of genres, provide critiques of each others’ work, and perfect the art of revision.

 In the heart of Portland's rich literary culture, come and engage Literary Arts programming like Verselandia!, visit the fabled Powell's bookstore for readings, and connect with award-winning writers at the Portland Book Festival and Oregon Book Awards.
-You can develop a rich and interdiscplinary portfolio of original work, learn how to get published, and find your writing community here.
+Develop a rich and interdisciplinary portfolio of original work, learn how to get published, and find your writing community here.